Wavelength Assignment in Hybrid Quantum-Classical Networks: Numerical Results

 \subsection{Optimality}

-In this section, we compare the proposed near-optimal method with the optimum approach that maximizes the total key rate.
-First, we choose $R_{\rm th}<0$.
+In this section, we compare the proposed near-optimal method, based on (\ref{min_photon}), with the optimum approach that maximizes the total key rate in (\ref{max_rate}). { We have found the solution to the latter by an exhaustive search.} First, we choose $R_{\rm th}<0$.
 In this case, our numerical results show that, for low fiber lengths, e.g., $L=45~\rm{km}$, the proposed methods generally lead to the same wavelength assignment patterns, hence, the same total key rates, that the optimum solution offers.
-There are a few exceptions, however, even in those few cases, the percentage of the relative difference of the total key rate is below $10^{-3}\%$.
+There are a few exceptions.
+However, even in those few cases, the percentage of the relative difference of the total key rate is below $0.001\%$.

 As the fiber length increases, and for sufficiently large values of $M$ and $N$, the proposed and the optimum solutions may lead to different total key rates.
-The reason is mainly because of the linear approximation we use to convert (maximizing) the key rate criterion into (minimizing) the background noise.
+The reason is mainly because of the linear approximation we use to convert maximizing the key rate criterion into minimizing the background noise.
 At large distances, QBER for some channels may be very large resulting in zero key rates for them.
 In fact, when $M$ is sufficiently large, the optimum solution may include some quantum channels with zero key rates.
 Our noise-based solution will instead try to distribute the noise almost equally among all channels, which, in certain cases, would result in lower total key rates than that of the optimum solution.
 As an example, Fig.~\ref{rate_opt} shows the total key rate for $N=8$ classical channels at $L=62~\rm{km}$ for different values of $M$.
-As can be seen, when $R_{\rm th}<0$, for $M>5$ the optimum solution remains the same (new QKD channels will have zero key rates), while our proposed method achieves a lower total key rate (by supporting more users with positive key rates).
+As can be seen, when $R_{\rm th}<0$, for $M>5$ the optimum solution remains the same because new QKD channels will have zero key rates.
+Our proposed method, however, achieves a lower total key rate by supporting a larger number of users with positive key rates.
 It can be concluded that, for each $N$ and $L$, there is a specific value of $M$ for which the maximum total key rate is achieved.
 Increasing $M$ beyond that value does not increase the total key rate and only quantum channels with zero key rates are added.
 This is an important observation if maximizing the total key rate is the key objective of the operator.

 Next, we consider the case of $R_{\rm th}=0$, i.e., when we need to guarantee a positive key rate for each quantum channel.
 From Fig.~\ref{rate_opt}, it can be seen that, the proposed method has a reasonable accuracy in this case, since the linear approximation method used is more accurate in this positive-key region.
 Here, we again see that the price of supporting a larger number of quantum users could be a lower total key rate.
 It depends on which criterion, number of users versus total key rate, is more important for the operator in order to decide on the right working point.
 Our analysis, in any case, enables the operators to plan wisely for their resource allocation.